 As we navigate the challenges of COVID-19, it is especially important to have a place where we feel like we belong, people we feel connected to, and to know we’re needed and valued.
-Meeting these needs can be especially challenging for people who experience mental illness, Clubhouses can help meet those needs.
+For people who experience mental illness, Clubhouses can help meet those needs.

 The Clubhouse Model: Focus on Empowerment and Support